-But it’s always best to follow specific OEMs recommendations.
+But it’s always best to follow specific OEM recommendations.

 “If you replace your tires with an exact OE replacement tire or a suitable replacement tire that meets or exceeds your vehicle’s load requirements according to your vehicle manufacturer’s placard, you will be able to tow up to the maximum trailer rating of your vehicle.
 We never recommend towing more weight than your truck is rated for, even if you have increased the load-carrying capacity with higher-rated replacement tires,” said Bergeson of Toyo Tire U.S.A.
 Corp.

-Little has changed related to truck tires over the past ten years, including additional load range values, super single tires, and more truck modification.
+What has changed with truck tires?
+Well, quite a bit has changed related to tires over the past ten years, including additional load range values, super single tires, and more truck modifications.

-“In the past ten years, some additional Load Range values have been implemented to increase load-carrying capacity of certain tire sizes.
-Manufacturers have added 10,000-pound load capacity (single) to 315/80R22.5 Load Range L tires, increasing from the 9,090-pound load capacity in the past.
+“In the past 10 years, some additional Load Range values have been implemented to increase the load-carrying capacity of certain tire sizes.
+Manufacturers have added a 10,000-pound load capacity (single) to 315/80R22.5 Load Range L tires, increasing from the 9,090-pound load capacity.
 This is achieved by implementing a speed restriction on the tire,” said Keller of Continental.
-“Continental and other tire manufacturers have also invested in developing Load Range H variant products, which have an increased load capacity compared to the same tire in a Load Range G variant.
-These products help fleets carry more payload each trip, reducing the overall number of trips.”

 Super Single tires have also been added to the market (445/50R22.5 and 455/55R22.5) to assist fleets with fuel savings as well as additional payload to reduce shipments.

-Additionally, today’s trucks are requiring the ability to carry more payload.
+Additionally, today’s trucks require the ability to carry more payload.

-Modifications on trucks have also become more popular, resulting in a need for changes to truck tires.
+Modifications on trucks have also become more popular, resulting in a need for changes to tires.

 “As a result, the new vehicle weight may require a higher load capacity tire.
 For that reason, usage of load range F tires is on the rise,” said Niknam of Yokohama Tire.